Ensemble learning of pathology foundation models for precision oncology: RESULTS

-To evaluate model generalizability, we conducted cross-institutional validation using two additional breast cancer studies (TransNEO\cite{sammut2022multi} and {IMPRESS}\cite{huang2023artificial}).
-In the external validation cohort ({IMPRESS}, N = 64), ELF achieved an AUC of 0.668 (95\% CI: 0.515-0.806) for predicting pathologic complete response (pCR) to neoadjuvant chemotherapy, surpassing previous foundation model models by 3-13\% (all $P$ < 0.001; \textbf{\cref{fig:figure4}c}, right).
-In another breast cohort, ELF reached an AUC of 0.662 (0.530–0.790) for predicting pCR to neoadjuvant trastuzumab in the external validation cohort ({IMPRESS}, N = 62), again outperforming baseline models by 8-16\% (\textbf{\cref{fig:figure4}c}, left).
-Combining H\&E-based ELF-predicted score with CD8\cite{huang2023artificial} significantly improved the AUC to 0.743 and 0.759 for predicting response to neoadjuvant chemotherapy and trastuzumab, respectively.
-Besides, the ablation study investigated the performance of integrating diverse foundation models and the ensemble strategy on two external cohorts, also demonstrating the effectiveness of the ensemble strategy (\textbf{Extended Data \cref{ext-fig:ext-fig8}}).
+To evaluate model generalizability, we conducted cross-institutional validation using two additional breast cancer studies (TransNEO\cite{sammut2022multi} and IMPRESS\cite{huang2023artificial}).
+In the external validation cohort (IMPRESS, \(n = 64\)), ELF achieved an AUC of 0.668 (95\% CI: 0.515-0.806) for predicting pathologic complete response (pCR) to neoadjuvant chemotherapy, surpassing previous foundation models by 3--12\% (Figure~4\textbf{C}).
+In another breast cohort, ELF reached an AUC of 0.662 (0.530--0.790) for predicting pCR to neoadjuvant trastuzumab in the external validation cohort (IMPRESS, \(n = 62\)), again outperforming baseline models by 8\%--16\% (Figure~4\textbf{C}).
+Combining H\&E-based ELF-predicted score with CD8\cite{huang2023artificial} improved the AUC to 0.743 and 0.759 for predicting response to neoadjuvant chemotherapy and trastuzumab, respectively.
+Additionally, the ablation study investigated the performance of integrating diverse foundation models and the ensemble strategy on two external cohorts, also demonstrating the effectiveness of the ensemble strategy (Figure S8).